 A ‘registrant transfer’ occurs when one registrant transfers their domain name to another eligible entity.
 A new (1-5 year) licence will be issued to the new registrant once the transfer is complete and the domain name will be registered in the name of the new registrant with their contact details.

-To initiate the registrant transfer process you will need to contact your registrar of record, who will require you to fill out a form asking you to provide details of the transfer and other relevant information.
+To initiate the registrant transfer process you will need to contact your registrar of record, who will require you to provide details of the transfer and other relevant information.
 If you don’t know who your registrar is, you can find out by doing a WHOIS search.

 You cannot transfer a name which has expired or been cancelled or deleted.